lgaborini/rsamplestudy/README.md

 The package contains:

-- utilites to sample from known distributions
+- utilities to sample from known distributions
 - utilities to generate a full set of data according to a two-level model
 - utilities to partition the full set of data into a reference/questioned/background partition